List of Stranger Things characters: Dustin Henderson

-Dustin Henderson is a friend of Mike, Will, and Lucas, and a goofy and quick-witted boy whose cleidocranial dysplasia causes him to lisp.
-In the Dungeons and Dragons party, Dustin is the Bard and has arguably the most extensive knowledge of the game, particularly the monsters.
+Dustin Clarence Henderson is a friend of Mike, Will, and Lucas, and a smart and quick-witted boy whose cleidocranial dysplasia causes him to lisp.
+In the Dungeons & Dragons party, Dustin is the Bard and has arguably the most extensive knowledge of the game, particularly the monsters.
 He has a crush on Nancy, and while both he and Lucas have feelings for Max in season two, Lucas and Max ultimately end up together.
 He also befriends Steve, who gives him advice on how to make girls like him.